 In the since-deleted tweets, the page mocked Liberty head coach Hugh Freeze, who once served as Ole Miss head coach from 2012-2016.
 Freeze was fired on July 20, 2017 for personal misconduct.
 One of the tweets took aim at Freeze coaching from a hospital bed two years ago.
 Freeze was recovering from surgery after a potentially life-threatening staph infection entered his bloodstream.

 Ole Miss athletic director Keith Carter issued a statement to ESPN, saying he has contacted Liberty athletic director Ian McCaw to apologize.

 "These tweets were unfortunate and not who we are in Ole Miss athletics," Carter said.
 "When I found out about them, they were immediately taken down.
 I have spoken with Ian McCaw to relay my sincere apology.
 We will work to do better in the future."

 On the field, Freeze received a nice reception from the Ole Miss faithful.
 Freeze didn't want to comment after the game on the Twitter incident, instead giving a shout-out to the fans that cheered him on at Vaught Hemingway Stadium.

-“For [wife] Jill and I, it was an answered prayer the reception we got,” Freeze said.
-“We heard zero negative things, and it was incredible to visit with friends Friday and Saturday.
+"For Jill and I, it was an answered prayer the reception we got," Freeze said.
+"We heard zero negative things, and it was incredible to visit with friends Friday and Saturday.
 The people there were so kind to us.
-Ole Miss has a really good football team, and I’m glad to see them winning again.”
+Ole Miss has a really good football team, and I'm glad to see them winning again."